Alexander Leslie of Auchintoul

-Alexander Leslie of Auchintoul (1590–1663) was a Scottish soldier in Swedish and Russian service, Russia's first General and reformer of the Muscovite army in cooperation with Boyar Boris Morozov.
+Alexander Leslie of Auchintoul (1590–1663) was a Scottish soldier in Swedish and Russian service.
+He was Russia's first general and a reformer of the Muscovite army in cooperation with the boyar Boris Morozov.
 He was the son of William Leslie, third laird of Crichie, a branch of the Balquhain Leslies.
-In 1618 he was an officer in Polish employ, captured by the Russians, but released.
-He was the owner of Gerchikovo manor and voivode of Smolensk.
+In 1618, he was an officer in Polish employ, captured by the Russians, but released.
+He was the owner of Gerchikovo manor and the voivode of Smolensk.

 Military career

 In Sweden and Russia

 In 1629 he was a colonel in Sweden, sent by King Gustav II Adolf on a mission to Moscow and entered the Tsar's service.
 During the audience by king Michael I of Russia as a member of Swedish mission in Russia he gave a petition for military service in Russia in January 1630.
 Since March 1630 Colonel Leslie in Russian service.
 Leslie returned to Sweden in April 1631 to inform Gustav Adolf that war between Russia and Poland was imminent.
 In 1631 he recruited thousands of soldiers in western countries including Scotland and supervised the first regiments of "foreign order" ("Полки нового строя" or "Полки иноземного строя", Polki novovo (inozemnovo) stroya), that was the Russian term that was used to describe military units organised and armed along western lines.
 After the capitulation of Mikhail Shein in the Siege of Smolensk (1632-33) to the Commonwealth army his regiment was the only one to leave the battlefield with flags and arms.
 During that siege he accused an Englishman, Colonel Sanderson, of treason, and killed him in a fight.

 He subsequently advanced to the rank of a Russian General.
 Leslie returned to Scotland after the unhappy outcome of the Smolensk War.
 Charles I of England wrote to Russian Tsar Mikhail Fyodorovich on behalf of Leslie in March 1637 saying that he was returning to Britain on private business.
 He writes:

 Charles, be the Grace of God, King, &c., To the Most high, mightie, and right noble Prince, The Great Lord Emperour and Great Duik Michaell Pheodor, M'rch of All Russia, sole Commander of Volodomer, Moskoe, Novogarod, King of Cazan, king of Astroean, King of Siberia, Lord of Vobskey, and great Duik of Smoleskey, Tueskey, Vgorskey, Pannskey, Vatskey, Bolgaskey, and of the other cuntreyis; Lord and Great Duik of Xovogored in the Lower Cuntreyis, of Cheringo, Rezan, Polotzkey, Eostone, Yares, Lanskey, Belozeisky, Leuslandskey, Yondeskey, Obdoiskey, Condinskey, And of all the northerne parts Lord and Commander …

 Greeting.—Most Excellent Prince, and dear brother and freind.
 We have sene and pervsed your imperiall Letters of Commission and credance that your Ma^{tie} our dear brother, hath gevin to your Ma^{tie} Genera Major Sir Alex.
 Leslie, one of our faythfull subjects of our kingdome of Scotland, of noble and illustrous descent;